top of page

 How TNR Works

-TNR or Trap/Neuter/Release
+TNR or Trap/Neuter/Return

-is a planned, humane program for bringing feral cats to a local clinic for spay or neutering, the left ear is tipped during surgery (the universal symbol of an altered feline) and after recovery, the cats are taken back to where they were trapped for release.
-TNR offers these cats a healthier life in the wild.
+is a planned, humane program for bringing feral cats to a local clinic for spay or neutering, the ear is tipped during surgery (the universal symbol of an altered feline).
+After recovery, the cats are returned to where they were trapped for release.

 How TNR Helps